Looking for a holiday gift idea for those youngsters in your life?

 “It doesn’t surprise us; we know every December we’re going to be giving gifts,” she says.
 “We can prepare for that.
 Or, if you have a car, you know you’ll probably take it to the shop for something.
 Other things such as your health care deductible, you don’t know when they might come up, but you can be certain that they will at some point.”

-Having an emergency fund of three to six months' worth of income stashed away acts as a hedge against a potentially larger financial blow.
+Having an emergency fund of 3 to 6 months’ worth of income stashed away acts as a hedge against a potentially larger financial blow.

 “A big reason for an emergency fund is you don’t want to have to put it on a credit card and have to pay 18 (percent), or 22 (percent) or 26 percent on an emergency,” Seaman says.
 “It’s much better to have it in cash.”

-On the 11th day of Christmas, my true love gave to me, the importance of charitable giving.
+On the 11th day of Christmas, my true love gave to me … the significance of charitable giving.

 Teaching those in your life how important it is to give back is a gift for those in need, as well as a gift for the giver’s heart.